njahn82/hoa_ta_effects/analysis/001_overview.md

 </div>

-Figure 2A shows a moderate growth in the proportion of open access articles in hybrid journals, comparing the overall uptake rate and the impact of transformative agreements on this trend.
-Over the five-years period from 2018 to 2022, the overall open access uptake rate increased from 4.3% (n = 66,154) to 15% (n = 250,804).
-At the same time, the total publication volume of the investigated journals grew from 1,533,372 in 2018 to 1,680,807 in 2022.
+Figure 2A shows a moderate growth in the proportion of open access articles in hybrid journals, comparing the overall open access uptake and the impact of transformative agreements on this trend.
+Over the five-years period from 2018 to 2022, open access increased from 4.3% (n = 66,154) to 15% (n = 250,804).
+At the same time, the total article volume of the investigated journals grew from 1,533,372 in 2018 to 1,680,807 in 2022.

-Figure 2B highlights that the majority of open access articles in hybrid journals were made available through transformative agreements in 2021 and 2022, contributing 55% of the total open access volume in 2022.
+Figure 2B highlights that the majority of open access articles in hybrid journals were made available through transformative agreements in 2021 and 2022, contributing 55% of the total open access article volume in 2022.
 However, there was also a notable growth in open access provision through individual publication fees, which increased from 4.1% (n = 63,334) in 2018 to 6.7% (n = 111,858).
 This suggests that publishers were able to gain equally from individual and institutional open access